act-rules/act-rules.github.io/pages/glossary/programmatically-determined-link-context.md

 - being a header cell [assigned][] to the closest [ancestor][] of the link in the [flat tree][] that has a [semantic role][] of `cell` or `gridcell`; or
 - being referenced by an `aria-describedby` attribute of the link.

-**Note**: Since screen readers interpret punctuation, they can also provide the context from the current sentence, when the focus is on a link in that sentence.

 This definition is based on the [WCAG definition of programmatically determined link context](https://www.w3.org/TR/WCAG21/#dfn-programmatically-determined-link-context).

 This definition assumes that the HTML document with the link is a document using HTML according to the specification.